cloud-gov/cf-byo-broker/gcp-service-broker/README.md

 hanging around consuming resources, so now it's time to cleanup!
 This essentially involves deleting the items that were created in reverse order.

-1. Delete the Trades application.
+* Delete the Trades application.

-`cf d trades`
+\> `cf d trades`

+* Delete the service instance.

+\> `cf ds trades-spanner`

+* Delete the service broker.

+\> `cf delete-service-broker gcp-spanner-service-broker`

+* Delete the GCP Service Broker application.

+\> `cf d gcp-service-broker`

+<b>Checking your work</b>

+Running `cf a` should show the Trades and GCP Service Broker applications are no longer deployed.

+Running `cf s` should show the service no longer exists.

+Running `cf service-brokers` should show the service broker no longer exists.